-The reason for the delay was that Nick was in Sydney teaching a mushroom cultivation workshop with Will Borowski.
+The reason for the delay was that Nick was in Sydney teaching a mushroom cultivation workshop.
 But it was worth the wait to gaze apon such an intriguing terrarium of awesome edible fungi all morning.
 They’ll obviously get a lot bigger than this shortly…

 The little world inside this bag combines nuances many of my most favorite things – terrariums, fungi, underwater reefs, miniature worlds, and of course food.
 Mustn’t forget that.

 This bag of sawdust spawn (after being made via this process) has been slowly colonized by the pink oyster mushroom mycelium over the past couple of months, and now it’s ready to burst into fruit.